Prugna21/memoQ/troubleshooting.md

 ### No Local Copy (desktop client)
 - **Problem:** memoQ opens the wrong project.
 - **Solutions:**
   - Check out a new project in memoQ.
-To do this, please do the following steps:
+To do this, do the following steps:
     1. Click on the 'Check out from Server' option in memoQ
     2. Connect to your server and choose the project you would like to use and check it out with a different name (memoQ server: [...].memoqworld.com)
     3. If the project is already checked out, a new pop-up window will appear, where you need to select the 'Check out new copy'